Counting connected hypergraphs via the probabilistic method: Smoothing: a simple example

 \subsection{Smoothing in the proof of Theorem~\ref{thprob}}

 In the rest of the paper we shall use a version of the above technique to prove Theorem~\ref{thprob}.
-Since this proof is rather long, and on reading (or writing!) it for the first time one might wonder why it is so complicated, let us first outline some of the problems that occur when adapting the proof of Theorem~\ref{th_eg}.
+Since this proof is rather long, and on reading (or writing!) it for the first time one might wonder why it is so complicated, in this section we outline some of the problems that occur when adapting the proof of Theorem~\ref{th_eg}.
 Some of these concern the transition from graphs to hypergraphs, some arise when allowing $\eps\to 0$, and some concern the extension to a bivariate result.
-It is allowing $\eps\to 0$ that turns out to cause the most difficulty.
+It is allowing $\eps\to 0$ that turns out to cause by far the most difficulty.
+(Recall that $p=\la(n) (r-2)!n^{-r+1}$ where $\la(n)=1+\eps(n)$ is the `branching factor'.)

 Firstly, it turns out that (in both the graph and hypergraph cases) the number of vertices of degree $1$ joined directly to the core is $\Theta(\eps^2 n)$.
 This means that the variance obtained by deleting and reattaching such vertices will be $\Theta(\eps^2 n)$, which is much smaller than the variance $\Theta(n/\eps)$ of $L_1=L_1(\Hrnp)$ when $\eps\to 0$.
 For this reason we need to remove and reattach larger trees; indeed, it turns out that we need to consider trees up to size $\Theta(\eps^{-2}$), which is essentially the largest size that appears.
 (The bulk of the variance comes from the large trees.)
 This complicates things, since each tree contributes a different number of vertices to the giant component.